PRM Exam 1

-Professional Risk Manager (PRM) is an advanced risk management credential awarded by Professional Risk Managers International Association (PRMIA) with the intent to equip risk managers with a desirable level of risk assessment and management capabilities which find a wide range of applications in finance as well as other professional domains.
-This certification prepares professionals for competitive risk management roles in financial industry and is among one of the most preferred professional designations for leading industry employers globally.
+Professional Risk Manager (PRM) is an advanced risk management credential awarded by the Professional Risk Managers’ International Association (PRMIA) with the intent to equip risk managers with a desirable level of risk assessment and management capabilities that find a wide range of applications in finance as well as other professional domains.
+This certification prepares professionals for competitive risk management roles in the financial industry and is among the most preferred professional designations for leading industry employers globally.

-To earn PRM designation, one must complete four certification exams designed for the purpose which prepares and test risk professionals for theoretical fundamentals of risk, tools, techniques and advanced applications along with professional best practices and ethics requirements.
-PRM Exam 1 is focused on the fundamentals of financial concepts, financial instruments, and operations of financial markets.
-PRM Exam 2 focuses more on the quantitative aspect of finance including mathematical foundations for the same.
-PRM Exam 3 specifically focuses on different risk management practices and frameworks which play a critical role in acquiring the intended skills and capabilities as a risk management professional.
-PRM Exam 4 tests the students for the sum total of concepts, tools, and techniques they have learned so far with the help of case studies where they get a chance to apply their acquired knowledge along with the study of ethics and governance issues.
+To earn a PRM designation, one must complete four certification exams designed to prepare and test risk professionals on theoretical fundamentals of risk, tools, techniques, and advanced applications, along with professional best practices and ethics requirements.
+PRM exam I is focused on the fundamentals of financial concepts, financial instruments, and operations of financial markets.
+PRM exam II focuses more on the quantitative aspect of finance, including mathematical foundations.
+PRM Exam III focuses on different risk management practices and frameworks that play a critical role in acquiring the intended skills and capabilities as a risk management professional.
+Finally, PRM Exam IV tests the students for the concepts, tools, and techniques they have learned so far with the help of case studies, where they get a chance to apply their acquired knowledge and the study of ethics and governance issues.

 In this article, we look at PRM Exam 1 in detail –